 Colombia’s biggest solar farm

 “Installing this farm will be a dream come true for us.
-For more than four years we’ve been working, learning and experimenting with the generation of solar energy in small scale projects.
-This learning allows us to take the next step and begin delivering our clients a renewable source of energy,” said Ricardo Sierra, Celsia’s President said in a statement.
+For more than four years we have been working, learning and experimenting with solar power in small scale projects,” said Celsia’s CEO Ricardo Sierra.

 Just 20 years ago the same area hosted the Termoyumbo coal generating plant.
 For Celsia’s Sierra this is very symbolic as the area is making the transition from fossil fuel production to renewable energy.

 Carlos Salazar, engineering leader Celsia, said: “With this first solar farm we seek to acquire capacities for the development of large-scale photovoltaic projects in Colombia, Panama and other countries of the region.”

 In Colombia the company is looking forward to develop more solar farms in the departments of Bolívar, Santander and Cesar.